 Castiel could still remember Hell.

-For some reason, the blood spilling was not what troubled Castiel the most; moreover, he found himself concerned with the question of how this man – Dean – would handle knowing what he had become in Hell.
-Was it right to rescue him, and leave his memory intact?
-Would it not be much more just to erase the horrors, erase the pain, and let him continue living?
+For some reason, the blood spilling and his eldest brother's odd emotion was not what troubled Castiel the most; moreover, he found himself concerned with the question of how this human man – Dean – would handle knowing what he had become in Hell.
+Was it right to rescue him and leave his memory intact?
+Would it not be more just to erase the horrors, erase the pain, and let him continue living?

-But there were no questions allowed in regards to Heaven's orders, and so Castiel did as he was told.
+Yet there were no questions allowed in regards to both Heaven's and Michael's orders, and so Castiel did as he was told.

 Castiel could still remember Hell.
-The blood.
-The agony.
-The demons.
-The evil.
+The blood, the demons – the agony.

 It had been years since he'd seen it last, but the angel found himself wishing he had stayed put.
 Then, in his mind, he would never have been able to cause the destruction of Heaven and Earth.